The Sandi Kupperman Learning Center

 This year’s USY and Kadima calendars will feature a range of events and programs, including Fall Regional Convention, which will be hosted at Temple Beth El.
 Throughout the year, we attend sports events, regional events, overnights, travel experiences, holiday celebrations, and more!
 Join us for an amazing year with Kadima and USY.

 Adult education at Temple Beth El appeals to a wide range of interests.
 We offer a wide variety of learning opportunities, including how to participate in the service, text study, ethical topics, film, cooking, travel, literature, and beyond!
-From drop-in Lunch & Learn programs to the set structure of the Florence Melton School of Adult Jewish Learning, you can “just show up,” or come every week.
+From drop-in Cuppa Joe programs to the set structure of the Florence Melton School of Adult Jewish Learning, you can “just show up,” or come every week.
 Join us to expand your knowledge, skill sets, and sense of community.

 Family education is an integral part of our educational programming.
 Our goal is to form relationships, build community, and promote Jewish living beyond the synagogue through home-based activities, holiday programs, and experiential activities.